isaokozakai/current-weather-client/README.md

 # Imdex Coding Challenge Client
-This is a current weather search application
+This is a client for a current weather search application

 ## Features
 - You can sign up with username and password *username must be unique